Azimuth-IQ/Azimuth-VMS/.github/instructions/GeneralPreferences.instructions.md

 ## UI/UX Preferences

+- **All text must be bilingual** using AppLocalizations
 - Show loading indicators during async operations
-- Provide clear error messages to users
+- Provide clear error messages to users (localized)
 - Use confirmation dialogs for destructive actions
 - Keep forms clean with proper validation
 - Use icons to improve visual clarity